-Elena Cincione concentrates her practice in workers’ compensation, in which she has extensive experience handling cases from origination through conclusion and trying cases before the Illinois Workers’ Compensation Commission as well as trial and appellate courts.
+Elena Cincione (she/her) concentrates her practice in workers’ compensation, in which she has extensive experience handling cases from origination through conclusion and trying cases before the Illinois Workers’ Compensation Commission as well as trial and appellate courts.

 Prior to joining Nyhan, Elena worked as an attorney in Chicago-area workers’ compensation and civil litigation firms where she led client accounts, drafted and argued motions to dismiss, motions to compel, and sanctions motions in civil cases.
 She also conducted written and oral discovery and drafted liability and exposure analyses.
 Throughout her career she has tried over 50 cases before a judge, arbitrator, or jury.